Event Data Recorders (EDRs)

 Passenger Vehicle Airbag (ACMs) and Powertrain Control Modules (PCMs)

-Following a crash incident, EDRs in certain CHRYSLER, FORD, GM, and ISUZU vehicles may store information surrounding the event.
+Following a crash incident, EDRs in certain ACURA, AUDI, BMW, CHRYSLER, FIAT, FORD, GM, HONDA, INFINITI, ISUZU, JEEP, LEXUS, MAZDA, MERCEDES BENZ, MINI COOPER, MITSUBISHI, NISSAN, SMART, SUZUKI, TOYOTA, VOLKSWAGON and VOLVO vehicles may store information surrounding the event and accessed with the Bosch Crash Data Retrieval System.
+Data from KIA, HYUNDAI and SUBARU may also be downloaded with separate proprietary tools.
 These data can include up to 25 seconds of speed, brake use, throttle input, engine speed, and seatbelt use information.
 This assists crash reconstructionists and engineers in analyzing the collision from all aspects of the event.

 Our personnel have received specialized training in the field of passenger vehicle EDRs, and have been involved in validation testing.
 This experience and study allows us to provide an informed analysis of recovered data.
 When imaging data, our staff can access the applicable module while it is in the vehicle or the EDR can be shipped to us for information retrieval.